An Ultimate Gate Valve Guide. Working, Types, and Applications

 Water Treatment Plants:

-Water treatment plants use gate valves to regulate water flow during purification.
+Water treatment plants utilize gate valves to regulate water flow during the purification process.
 They ensure clean and safe water reaches our homes for drinking and other activities.

 Sewage Systems: